jeffberlin/Frogger-JavaScript/README.md

-Front-end-nanodegree-arcade-game-project
+Frogger Javascript Game!
 ===============================
 About Project Game
 -
 Created this game for the Udacity JavaScript Frogger game project.
-This uses several files to run, including the images folder.

 Object of the Game:
 -
-Use the key board arrows to get the player from the grass on the bottom of the screen, across the stones, to the water on top.
-Watch out for the bugs and sliding rocks though--they'll take your lives!
+Use the arrow keys to get the player from the grass on the bottom of the screen, across the stones, to the water on top.
+Watch out for the bugs and sliding rocks though -- they'll take your lives!

 Scoring:
 -